 The configuration of a catamaran makes a bridle essential...

-A chain hook is the popular option, but I've recently abandoned that approach in favour of a rolling hitch, as it never falls off and is kinder on the chain.
+A chain hook is the popular option, but I've recently abandoned that approach in favour of a rolling hitch, as it never falls off - provided you've tied it the right way round - and is kinder on the chain.